3 Steps to Overcome Fear of Failure in Sports

 As this fear worsens, you may find yourself performing timidly.
 Because you focus more on not wanting to make a mistake rather than wanting to succeed.

 As an athlete, you need to perform confidently.
-Which is why, in this article, you will learn three steps you can take to overcome the fear of failure in sports.
+Which is why, in this article, you will learn what fear of failure is and three steps you can take to overcome the fear of failure in sports.

 What is Fear of Failure?

-Fear of failure happens when you are too worried about making mistakes.
-For whatever reason, making a mistake and failing in a game has become something you fear.
+Fear of failure in sports is defined as being afraid of making mistakes.
+Making mistakes and failing in a game has become something you fear.

 But what are you really afraid of?
-During games (or even sometimes during practices) if you are dealing with the fear of failure, what are you actually so afraid of?
+During games (or even sometimes during practices) if you are dealing with the fear of failure, what is it that you’re actually afraid of happening?

 Are you afraid of missing the shot, striking out, or dropping the pass?
 Does that mistake hurt you somehow and cause any physical pain at that moment?
 Probably not.
 What you're actually afraid of are the negative consequences that will occur as a result of the mistake.

-Many athletes I've worked with develop the fear of failure because they are worried about embarrassing themselves if they make a mistake.
+Many athletes I’ve worked with as a mental performance coach develop the fear of failure because they are worried about embarrassing themselves if they make a mistake.

 Others put so much pressure on themselves that a single mistake means they weren't perfect and they beat themselves up.